 Sample Answer 9:

-The supplied table lists percentage of national consumer spent in several countries in 2002.
-The expenditure was sorted in different categories.
+The supplied table lists the percentages of national consumer spending in several countries in 2002.
+The expenditure was sorted into different categories.

 In general, food/drinks/tobacco were true as the vast majority of consumer expenditure in all observed countries followed by clothing/footwear and leisure/education which came up in the second and third place respectively.